Oracle Complexity Separation in Convex Optimization

 \section{Applications}

-\pd{In this section, we consider three particular examples of the application of our general framework and general Theorem \ref{main_theo}.
-By considering three different types of basic oracle $O_g$ for $g$: full gradient, coordinate derivative, stochastic gradient in the finite-sum setting, and considering three corresponding different methods as $\mathcal{M}_{inn}$, we obtain accelerated gradient method, accelerated random coordinate descent and accelerated stochastic variance reduction method with oracle complexity separation.}
+\pd{In this section, we consider three particular application examples for our general framework and general Theorem \ref{main_theo}.
+By considering three different types of basic oracle $O_g$ for $g$: full gradient, coordinate derivative, stochastic gradient in the finite-sum setting, and considering three corresponding different methods as $\mathcal{M}_{inn}$, we obtain accelerated gradient method, accelerated random coordinate descent and accelerated stochastic variance reduced method with oracle complexity separation.}